 Whatever document scanner you choose should be able to integrate with different software solutions to maximize its productivity.

-For example, nearly all scanners from Alaris are compatible with Alaris Capture Pro Software, which streamlines your processes and workflows by indexing your critical data and sending smarter information to business applications and content management systems.
+For example, nearly all scanners from Kodak Alaris are compatible with Kodak Capture Pro Software, which streamlines your processes and workflows by indexing your critical data and sending smarter information to business applications and content management systems.
 This capability allows you to extract data from multiple sources and route it to wherever it needs to go.

-Another technology standard with most scanners from Alaris is Smart Touch.
+Another technology standard with most scanners from Kodak Alaris is Smart Touch.
 Smart Touch allows users to preconfigure scanning options so they can perform actions such as the following with just the touch of a button:

-Most scanners from Alaris can also be integrated with document scanning software, which includes optical character recognition (OCR) for complex scanning, data extraction, and indexing.
+Most scanners from Kodak Alaris can also be integrated with document scanning software, which includes optical character recognition (OCR) for complex scanning, data extraction, and indexing.
 This software allows law offices to delete the information they don’t need for a case, organize the information they want to keep and turn their scanned documents into fully searchable electronic files.

 Attorneys can efficiently search for and find what they need rather than looking through boxes of paper documents.
 Multiple people can even work with the same documents at the same time.